 We confess and believe that it is within man’s nature to seek a life-long mate.
 We call this estate Holy Matrimony.
 While some remain single throughout life, marriage is the natural state of man and it is a good and right thing in the eyes of God.
 (Gen. 1:27-28; 2:18; 9:1; Lev.
 26:9; Ps.
 127:3, 5; Matt.
 19:4-6; Eph.
 5:28-29) It was established in the Garden of Eden by God Himself, and later praised by Jesus Christ and the Apostle Paul.
 But it was established between one man and one woman in the beginning, and Christ reaffirms this pattern as the God-ordained and only pattern.
 (Gen. 2:23-25; Matt.
 19:4-6; Eph.
 5:28-29) Therefore a man may not take to himself more than one wife at a time, nor may a women take more than one man at a time for her husband.
 To do otherwise is polygamy and is prohibited by the New Testament.
 To have more than one family at the same time within the same or different households is bigamy and is prohibited by the New Testament.
-To have sexual relations of any kind outside of the estate of marriage is fornication and is prohibited by both Old and New Testament Scripture.
+To have sexual intercourse outside of the estate of marriage is fornication and is prohibited by both Old and New Testament Scripture.

 We believe that a man may not have sexual relations with another man, nor a woman with another woman.
 To do so is called homosexuality or bisexuality both are condemned by Scripture.
 (Lev.
 18:22; 20:13; Rom.
 1:26-27; 1 Cor.
 6:9) Although to commit acts of violence against them is called vigilantism or hate crime, and is also condemned by both this church and Scripture.
 (Deut.
 32:35; Prov.
 20:22; Rom.
 12:17, 19) They should be shown the love of Christ both in being truthful about their sinfulness and loving them a person formed in the Image of God.